TYPO3-Documentation/ddev-typo3-docs/README.md

 and will show that rendered documentation.

-The local server providing this rendered documentation is capable of **hot-reloading**.
+The local server providing this rendered documentation is capable of **hot-reloading / live document preview / watch mode**.
 That means, any changes made to the raw source `*.rst` files will be immediately reflected in the browser.

 That way, you do not need to manually re-trigger rendering of documentation after every change, and you can have a browser-window next to your editing